Roman Jugg

-Roman Jugg (born 25 July 1957 in Caerphilly, South Wales) is a keyboard player and guitarist.
+Roman Jugg (born 25 July 1957 in Caerphilly, South Wales) is a British keyboard player and guitarist.
 He began his career in the Welsh punk band Victimize in the late 1970s.

 An acquaintance of Paul Gray, Jugg was originally hired in late 1981, recording various projects for The Damned, Naz Nomad and the Nightmares and David Vanian and the Phantom Chords.
 Jugg's alias during his Naz gigs was Sphinx Svenson.

 After Captain Sensible left The Damned in 1984, Jugg moved from keyboards to main guitar and became a full member on the studio albums Phantasmagoria (1985) and Anything (1986).

 After the 1989 breakup of The Damned he continued to work with Dave Vanian and Bryn Merrick, forming The Phantom Chords.
 A studio album called David Vanian and the Phantom Chords was released in 1995.

 In May 2004, after a nine-year absence, Jugg released a new solo album called Papa Loco.